 NOTE 2: As an implementation option, the MUSIM capable UE is allowed to not respond to paging based on the information available in the paging message, e.g. voice service indication.

+For c), if TMGI is used as paging identity and the TMGI matches with MBS multicast session which the UE joined, the UE shall respond to the paging.
+Otherwise, the UE need not respond to the paging.

 *** next change ***